Time Blocking for Habits: A 6-Step System That Sticks (2026)

 Not all time blocks are equal.
 There are two types:

 Commitment slots - Non-negotiable, protected blocks.
-If something conflicts, the conflict moves, not the block.
+If something conflicts, the conflict moves and the block stays put.
 You treat these like a doctor's appointment you've already paid for.
+This protect-the-block discipline is exactly what carries habits through a packed week, the core problem we tackle in habit tracking for entrepreneurs.

 Aspirational slots - Intended uses for time, but flexible.
 If something more important comes up, these can shift.